- Director Ross McElwee.

 This is also contained in my new film, kind of a meditation on that among other things.
 From a romanticist point of view, I lament the demise of film because it has such wonderful qualities and represents a whole era of expression.
 But I’m not sentimental about it.
 Digital technology has really democratized filmmaking in amazing ways.
 I’m glad I learned to shoot on film because it forced a kind of discipline on me since I wasn’t able to shoot an indefinite amount of footage.
 Too expensive and from a logistical point of view, you had to stop every 10 minutes to change the magazine.
 There was limitation.
 I think that’s a huge problem right now.
 I see it in my students and my son -- they shoot and shoot and shoot.
 Then they’re stuck with all this footage and get overwhelmed by how do you shape all this into anything?
 For me, [digital] encourages me to take a few more chances, but I think all my habits, both good and bad, were set early on.

-Memory has played such an important role in great art.
-In this information age, when memories appear instantly and never fade, is that becoming part of our consciousness in a way that makes us increasingly devoid of the kind of serious introspection your films represent?
+Memory plays such an important role in art.
+In this information age, when countless memories appear instantly and never fade, do you think this is altering our consciousness in a way that makes us increasingly devoid of serious introspection?

 Again, I hesitate to speak in generalities.
 It certainly seems like what you describe is a possibility.
 I can’t believe the role of memory and experience as interpreted by memory will ever totally cease to exist as part of being a human being.
 Yet it is amazing how readily we now all go to Google or whatever to find information.
 We used to carry that around in our heads.
 That does become a default position; I’ve done it myself and seen it done plenty.
 What does that mean?
 Is it a good thing or a bad thing?
 Are we more lazy or more engaged?
 What does it mean about libraries, research?
 I’m affected by these questions just like everybody else and my way of dealing with them is to make very precise films that, one shot after another, try to formulate a response to all this.
 That’s why I make documentary films.